 Lionel Barber, journalist

-The editor of the Financial Times since 2005, Barber has risen to the top thanks to his reputation as one of the hardest working, most courteous and most rigorous journalists to ever work in the city.
-He’s also a keen cricketer and wonderful raconteur.
+The editor of the Financial Times from 2005 to 2020, Barber rose to the top thanks to his reputation as one of the hardest working, most courteous and most rigorous journalists to ever work in the city.
+A keen cricketer and wonderful raconteur, his memoir, released at the end of last year, must surely soon become an academic text on Fleet Street.

 Evgeny Lebedev, businessman

 The Russian-British owner of The Independent, Evening Standard and London Live, Lebedev is known throughout London’s intermingled business and social circles as a man of influence and good taste.
-His parties (whether in private or for the likes of the Evening Standard Theatre Awards) are the thing of legend, and he is admired for his impassioned defence of quality journalism and print media.
+His parties (whether in private or for the likes of the Evening Standard Theatre Awards) are the thing of legend, and he is admired for his impassioned defence of quality journalism and print media and animal rights.
+He’s very close to Boris Johnson, too — and is the first ever Russian elevated to the House of Lords.

 Matthew Freud, PR executive

-Described by PRWeek as ‘the most influential PR professional in the UK,’ Matthew Freud founded his eponymous firm in 1985, and has been at the very, very top of the industry ever since, guiding public perception and opinion with precision and aplomb.
+Described by PRWeek as “the most influential PR professional in the UK,” Matthew Freud founded his eponymous firm in 1985, and has been at the very, very top of the industry ever since, guiding public perception and opinion with precision and aplomb.
+Taciturn and brilliant.

 Ewan Venters, businessman

-Venters is the man in charge of Fortnum & Mason, one of the most decadent and delicious department stores to ever open its turquoise doors.
-An amiable and charismatic charmer, Venters has a wide group of friends and professional collaborators (and we can imagine it’s not too hard to keep your entire contact book sweet with Christmas hampers like his).
+Venters is the former CEO of Fortnum & Mason, one of the most decadent and delicious department stores to ever open its turquoise doors, and current CEO of Hauser & Wirth.
+An amiable and charismatic charmer, Venters has a wide group of friends and professional collaborators.

-The Financial Times labelled Goodwin as ‘one of London’s best-connected media dealmakers’, which is an accurate summary of the financier’s power.
-A founding partner at Lepe Partners, an independent merchant bank working in new media and technology sectors.
-With Brent Hoberman, the deal-maker also co-founded Founders Forum, the all-powerful network of digital entrepreneurs and notable investors.
+The Financial Times labelled Goodwin as “one of London’s best-connected media dealmakers”, which is an accurate summary of the financier’s power and network.
+A founding partner at Lepe Partners, an independent merchant bank working in new media and technology sectors, he now earns his crust as a VC at Alvarium.
+With Brent Hoberman, Goodwin co-founded Founders Forum, the all-powerful network of digital entrepreneurs and notable investors.
+Formidable and charming.

 Tyler Brûlé, journalist